 While you aren’t part of the debate itself, you are engaging in critical listening, which involves analyzing content and identifying the debaters’ objectives.

 During your presentation, your audience will seek to weigh the pros and cons of your argument, especially when you’re trying to persuade them or change their beliefs.

 The objective of this listening technique is to focus on the sounds, which makes it the foundation of the other four.
 Here, the listener is encouraged to be more sensitive to the speaker’s tone, pitch, paralanguage, and speech rate.

 This goes hand-in-hand with Comprehensive Listening, which is one of the primary methods of learning.
 It demands you to concentrate on the source and the information it gives.

 The indicator of discriminative listening goes beyond words.
 At the beginning of your presentation, your audience will assess your body language, facial expressions, and even the outfit you chose to wear that day.

 Apart from the topic itself, the way you deliver it is everything in the presentation space.

-Just because you’re the speaker, that doesn’t mean you shouldn’t do your part as a listener—you still have to, as this helps you in determining which information should be included in your commercial pitch deck.
+Just because you’re the speaker, that doesn’t mean you shouldn’t do your part as a listener.
+You still have to, as this helps you determine which information should be included in your commercial pitch deck.